 Fly tipping is the dumping of rubbish and can be a problem in some areas of rural roads.

-If it is dumped on the roadside it will be cleared by Porirua City Council.
-The time frame is 5 working days.
+If it is dumped on the roadside contact Porirua City Council who are responsible for clearing it.
+The time frame for clearance is 5 working days.

 Unfortunately if rubbish is dumped over a fence onto private property it does become the responsibility of the landowner.
-Note, whilst it is tempting for a landowner to move it onto the roadside and report it for Council to clear, they may be prosecuted for putting it on the roadside.
+Note, whilst it is tempting for a landowner to move it onto the roadside and report it for Council to clear, they may be prosecuted for putting it on the roadside even if not the original dumper.

 The legal road corridor across most of the rural area is 20 metres wide.
 The formed portion of the road will (with a few exceptions) sit within this corridor but is not necessarily in the middle of the the legal road corridor..